atsyplenkov/snakemake_apptainer_renv/README.md

 conda activate snakemake
 ```

-3. Run the workflow with the followiung command:
+3. Run the workflow with the following command:
 ```shell
 snakemake --use-singularity --cores 1
 ```